-Read the Taxol (paclitaxel) Side Effects Center for a complete guide to possible side effects »
+Read the Paclitaxel Tablets (paclitaxel) Side Effects Center for a complete guide to possible side effects

-What is the most important information I should know about paclitaxel (Taxol)?
+What is the most important information I should know about paclitaxel (Paclitaxel Tablets)?

-You should not be given this medication if you are allergic to paclitaxel, or to other medications that contain an ingredient called Cremophor EL (polyoxyethylated castor oil).
+You should not receive this medication if you are allergic to paclitaxel, or to other medications that contain an ingredient called Cremophor EL (polyoxyethylated castor oil).
 This includes cyclosporine (Gengraf, Neoral, Sandimmune) and teniposide (Vumon).

-Before you receive paclitaxel, tell your doctor if you have liver disease, heart disease, or a severely weak immune system.
+Before you receive paclitaxel, tell your doctor if you have HIV, AIDS, Kaposi's sarcoma, heart disease, high blood pressure, or liver disease.

 Taxol - User Reviews